rpt09-mulder/booking/README.md

 # Booking Component of the AireBnb Web Application

 Booking Component component is found on the AirBnb listing page and allows the user to view available dates for a listed property, make a date range selection, and request a booking for the selected date range.
-It is part of a SOA (Service Oriented Architecture) Project with the intent to learn more about SOA, gain experience about the importance of SOA with a practical usecase, understand the interaction of micro-services and learn how to work in a team using a pre-determined workflow.
+It is part of a SOA (Service Oriented Architecture) Project with the intent to learn more about SOA, gain experience about the importance of SOA with a practical use case, understand the interaction of micro-services and learn how to work in a team using a predetermined workflow.

 View live hosted on AWS: http://booking.jtaqrb8zaa.us-west-2.elasticbeanstalk.com
 <img width="455" alt="screen shot 2019-01-10 at 10 23 01 pm" src="https://user-images.githubusercontent.com/33808429/51016756-50cc0800-1526-11e9-903c-f84861e87016.png">